Soft Zipper by George Bowering

 But these stories wear their learning lightly — it's ridiculously easy to enjoy these wise and gentle reminiscences of an older writer who spent his childhood in sunny South Okanagan, without even noticing the carefully wrought structure.

-Lisa Robertson (The Baudelaire Fractal, The Weather, Cinema of the Present, 3 Summers, &c.), herself a student of George Bowering, provides an introduction to this deceptively simple and richly rewarding work by an old master.
+Lisa Robertson (The Baudelaire Fractal, The Weather, Cinema of the Present, 3 Summers), herself a student of George Bowering, provides an introduction to this deceptively simple and richly rewarding work by an old master.

 Soft Zipper launched live on Zoom on Sunday June 27, alongside Could Be.
 Check out the event video below.